What is restorative justice?

 - What needs to happen to make things right or better?

 The traditional criminal justice system is concerned with public safety and answering the following questions:

 - What law was broken?

 - How should the responsible party be punished?

 Because of these questions, many individuals believe that restorative justice is especially well-suited for first-time or juvenile offenders.

-THE RESTORATIVE JUSTICE CENTER POLICY STATES THAT DURING THE SESSION, REFERRED PARTICIPANTS ARE REQUIRED TO DISCUSS THE INCIDENT FOR WHICH THEY WERE REFERRED, AS PART OF THE COMPLIANCE AND VERIFICATION PROCESS.
+THE RESTORATIVE SERVICES CENTER POLICY STATES THAT DURING THE SESSION, REFERRED PARTICIPANTS ARE REQUIRED TO DISCUSS THE INCIDENT FOR WHICH THEY WERE REFERRED, AS PART OF THE COMPLIANCE AND VERIFICATION PROCESS.